 By the mid-1910s, the community began discussing the possibility of a new and bigger school.
-Their reasons included overcrowding and poor ventilation at the 1882 school and the need for modern educational facilities with an assembly space.
+Their reasons included overcrowding, poor ventilation at the 1882 school, and the need for modern educational facilities with an assembly space.
 However, there was opposition due to higher taxes and some who thought the 1882 school was adequate.
 However, the idea eventually passed, and building plans were completed by August 1917.

-The 1882 school building remained standing and served as space for elementary classes for a time but was eventually demolished in 1935.
+The 1882 school building remained standing and served as space for elementary classes but was eventually demolished in 1935.
 That year, the Works Progress Administration (WPA) built a new gymnasium and auditorium with salvaged stone from the old building.

 In the meantime, the population of Fulton continued to drop.
 By 1993, the Presbyterian and Catholic churches closed.
 The post office closed on April 30, 2005.

 Today, Fulton is called home to only about 112 people.
 The town is located about 13 miles north of Fort Scott.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.